socrata/datasync/guides/setup-port-job.md

   1. `upsert`:  This will upsert the data from the source dataset into the destination dataset, updating rows that exist already, inserting those that do not.
   2. `replace`: This will replace the data in the destination dataset with that in the source dataset.

-- *Publish Destination Dataset*:  Only relevant if not copying the schema via `Copy schema only` or `Copy schema and data` as the PortMethod.
+- *Publish Destination Dataset*:  Only relevant if copying the schema via `Copy schema only` or `Copy schema and data` as the PortMethod.
 Choose one of the following:
   1. `Yes`:  This will publish the destination dataset to complete the Port Job.
   2. `No`, create a working copy: This will leave the destination dataset as a working copy.